Chapter 9 How to Master Amazon SEO and Move Your Products up the Search Rankings in 2021

 I’m going to talk a bit about Amazon’s search engine, but only if you promise not to start using “A9” in every other sentence when you’re talking to other sellers.

-When I simply add my name “Bryan” to the search, there are no results because Dr. Tobias doesn’t have my name anywhere in their product listing –– which is nice to know, I guess.
+When I simply add my name “Bryan” to the search, there are no exact results because Dr. Tobias doesn’t have my name anywhere in their product listing – which is nice to know, I guess.

 In a more relevant example, look at the search results for “multivitamin” and the number of results that appear:

-Amazon SEO tip #1: Make sure you’re populating as many relevant terms as possible for your listing if you want to increase your visibility, sales and overall rank in the search results.
-We’ll discuss the how in a bit.
+Second, that you still want to populate as many relevant terms as possible for your listing to show up despite variations and misspellings to increase your visibility, sales and overall rank in the search results.

 More simply, you want to make sure customers will see, click and buy your product.
 According to Amazon: